Coleridge Power Station

 The Coleridge Power Station is a hydroelectric facility at Lake Coleridge on the Rakaia River in Canterbury, New Zealand.
-The power station is owned and operated by TrustPower.
+The power station is owned and operated by Manawa Energy (formerly Trustpower).

 History

 Coleridge was New Zealand's first major power station in which the state was involved.
 It was constructed mainly to supply electricity to Christchurch, with construction beginning in 1911 and completed with three generating units in 1914.
 For the most part it was built by hand, with some heavier work done by steam shovels.
 Following its initial construction, the twin 66 kV transmission lines connecting the power station with Christchurch's Addington substation were the highest voltage in New Zealand, and the longest at over 100 km long.

 In the early years of the station, demand for electricity in Christchurch grew rapidly and the transmission system extended to reach Rangiora in the north and Oamaru in the south.
 The limited capacity at Coleridge resulted in regular interruptions to supply.
 To remedy this the fourth generator was connected in April 1917, with two more connected in November 1921 and March 1922.
 The turbine hall was extended in 1924 to make room for additional larger turbines.
 By the early 1930s, Coleridge had reached capacity, and was supplemented in 1934 by the commissioning of the Waitaki Dam and in 1935 by extending transmission lines south to join Coleridge/Waitaki to Dunedin's Waipori scheme.

 Water supply was a challenge, and so three river diversions were made to increase the amount of water available in the lake: the Harper River in 1922, the Acheron River in 1930, and later the Wilberforce River in 1977.

 The station was built and initially owned by the New Zealand Government through the Hydro Electric Branch of the Public Works Department, which this branch later became the State Hydro Electric Department in 1946, which in turn became the New Zealand Electricity Department (NZED) in 1958, which then became the Electricity Division of the Ministry of Energy in 1978.
 In 1987, the government dissolved its responsibility for electricity to create a state-owned enterprise called the Electricity Corporation of New Zealand (Electricorp).
-Electricorp began downsizing staff and upgrading systems at the facility, and in 1994 it restructured into two subsidiaries.
+Electricorp began downsizing staff and upgrading systems at the facility, and in 1994, it was restructured into two subsidiaries.
 One subsidiary, Transpower, adopted responsibility for the outdoor switching yard, with the parent company planning to sell the facility at Coleridge.
 After Ngāi Tahu waived their right of first refusal to the facility, in 1998 the facility was purchased for $90.6 million by both Alpine Energy and Trustpower.
 Alpine Energy was only involved in the deal to circumvent a rule that the station could only be sold to a South Island company, with Alpine withdrawing from the scheme in 1998.
 The facility has been owned by Trustpower (now Manawa Energy) since.